danyygarza/Plearnium/README.md

 # Plearnium

-Thi sproject is a school project in collaboration with Ternium.
+This project is a school project in collaboration with Ternium.
 It is made with HTML, CSS, JavaScript, NodeJs and Express Js.